Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

         Returns
         -------
         update_status: Dict[str, Any]
-            Status per target (depending on the targets of entity and the ones set in the request).
-If the entity already has the target set, the status will be "Target already exists" for that target, otherwise it will be "UPSERT".
+            Status per target (depending on the targets of the entity and the ones set in the request).
+If the entity already has the target set, the status will be "Target already exists" for that target;
+            otherwise it will be "UPSERT".

         Raises